fyrox-book/fyrox-book.github.io/src/fyrox/animation/animation.md

  ```

- You can use multiple machines to animation single model - for example one machine can be for
+ You can use multiple machines to animate single model - for example one machine can be for
- locomotion and other is for combat.
+ locomotion and other for combat.
 This means that locomotion machine will take control over
  lower body and combat machine will control upper body.